Heavy Drinking, Problem Drinking, and Alcoholism

 Knowing these key points will help ensure that you remain safe while enjoying alcoholic beverages responsibly in social situations or at home.

-Zinnia Healing is devoted to helping those with an alcohol dependency, no matter how severe.
+Zinnia Health is devoted to helping those with an alcohol dependency, no matter how severe.
 Our recovery programs take a holistic approach, providing evidence-based treatments such as detox, inpatient, and outpatient care for people who want to regain control of their lives.
 Our alcohol hotline is available 24 hours per day, so we can be here for you when you’re ready to make a change.
 Call (855) 430-9439 today.

 How Much Alcohol Is Too Much?